Humphrey could make big splash with new pool features

 HUMPHREY — Humphrey’s pool is in the shape you would expect a 59-year-old pool to be in.

-David Henke, JEO Consulting Group, Wahoo, is studying the condition of the pool.
+David Henke of JEO Consulting Group, Wahoo, is studying the condition of the pool.
 He will make his findings to the Humphrey City Council at the Feb.
 17 or March 16 meeting.

 He said the pool has normal issues: It leaks, it’s not up to today’s ADA code, has a 3- to 5-foot swimming area depth-wise, needs painting and has trip hazards and other issues.